 Today the restaurant’s celebration of all things rock ‘n’ roll continues.
 The Vault, which was once used to protect the Queen’s coffers, is London’s only rock museum.
 Tucked away in an old Coutts bank, this treasure trove boasts some of the world’s most valuable pieces of music memorabilia.
 The Vault is the place to check out the silver suit Eric Clapton wore on the cover of Cream’s album Goodbye Cream, the bass guitar Sting played in the video for ‘After The Rain Has Fallen’, as well as Madonna’s legendary bustier from her 1990 Blonde Ambition tour.

 Hard Rock Cafe knows how to host an event that rocks, no matter your budget.
-They’re a full-service event-planning facility, providing innovative audiovisual options as well as customised catering, entertainment and merchandise services to complement your party, product launch, stag do or other event.
-At Hard Rock Cafe you can give your guests the rock star treatment with goodie-packed swag bags and event-specific VIP lanyards.
+They’re a full-service event-planning facility, providing innovative audiovisual options as well as customised catering, entertainment and merchandise services to complement your party, product launch, stag do or any other event you have planned.
+At Hard Rock Cafe, you can give your guests the rock star treatment with goodie-packed swag bags and event-specific VIP lanyards.

-Hard Rock Cafe has multiple event spaces, including the Rock Room (220 people standing, 110 seated) and the Back Room Bar (50 people standing, 25 seated), which features a door from the famous Apple Studios that’s signed by none other than The Beatles.
+Hard Rock Cafe has multiple event spaces, including the Cafe Room (220 people standing, 110 seated) and the Back Room Bar (50 people standing, 30 seated), which features a door from the famous Apple Studios that’s signed by none other than The Beatles.